-As summarized in Table 3-9, TVA has determined that all impacts to surface waters related to the primary action and associated component actions for the proposed impoundment closures at GAF would have both direct and indirect impacts to surface water.
+As summarized in Table 3-10, TVA has determined that all impacts to surface waters related to the primary action and associated component actions for the proposed impoundment closures at GAF would have both direct and indirect impacts to surface water.
 Temporary and minor impacts would be expected from construction activities with the implementation of proper BMPs, except for the direct impacts to site jurisdictional waters due to permanent impacts.
 These impacts would be appropriately mitigated.
 Impacts from operational discharges to receiving waters would be minor when proper treatment and BMPs are implemented prior to discharge from the site.

-Table 3-9.
+Table 3-10.
 Summary of Impacts to Surface Water

-Table 3-3.
-Summary of impacts to Surface water Action Impact Severity Impoundment Closure Closure-by-Removal of APC Potential direct and indirect impacts to the Cumberland River associated with sedimentation from storm water during closure activities.
-Temporary minor impacts to surrounding surface waters with the implementation of appropriate BMPs.
+Alternative Action Impact Severity 7 HOTHGUYO Action Impoundment Closure Covoliny Alternative B Closure-by-Removal of APC Potential direct and indirect impacts to the Cumberland River associated with sedimentation from storm water Temporary minor impacts to surrounding surface waters with the implementation of appropriate BMPs. during closure activities.
 The flow management system would be used to manage onsite process water flows.
-All discharges would comply with current or potential NPDES permit limits and other state and federal regulations.
+All discharges would comply with current or future NPDES permit limits and other state and federal regulations.
 Impacts to surface water features on site would be mitigated as a result of adherence to permit requirements.

-Landfill Expansion Expansion of Landfill and Ancillary Facilities Direct impacts to streams requiring mitigation for jurisdictional impacted aquatic features.
+Alternative Action Impact Severity Landfill Expansion Alternative B Expansion of Landfill and Ancillary Facilities Direct impacts to streams requiring mitigation for jurisdictional impacted aquatic features.
 Construction: Temporary and minor impacts to surrounding surface waters with implementation of appropriate BMPs.
 Permanent impacts to impacted streams which would require mitigation.
 Operations: Minor impact to water quality of receiving streams with proper treatment of leachate and runoff.
-Action Closure-by-Removal of APC Action Impact Closure-by-Removal of APC Closure-by-Removal of APC Potential direct and indirect impacts to the Cumberland River associated with sedimentation from storm water during closure activities.
-Landfill Expansion Expansion of Landfill and Ancillary Facilities Direct impacts to streams requiring mitigation for jurisdictional impacted aquatic

-Alternative Action Impact Severity Construction and Ope ration of Beneficial Re-use Proce essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility Potential direct and indirect impacts to surface waters from sedimentation from storm water during construction activities.
+Construction and Ope ration of Beneficial Re-use Proc essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility Potential direct and indirect impacts to surface waters from sedimentation from storm water during construction activities.
 Temporary and minor.
 Minimized with implementation of appropriate BMPs.
 Site would be selected that does not include surface water features onsite that would require mitigation.
 Potential direct and indirect impacts to surface water from potential continuous discharges and outfall construction activities.
 Minor and would not be expected to adversely impact surface waters.
 Compliance with all permit requirements and limitations and characterization would be performed of discharge waters to ensure compliance.
 Transport of CCR Alternative B (Option 1) Transport of CCR to Onsite Landfill No impact.
 No impact.
 Alternative B (Option 2) Transport of CCR to Beneficial Re-use Processing Facility No impact.
 No impact.
 Alternative B (Option 2) Transport of CCR not Suitable for Beneficial Re-use No impact.
 No impact.

+Alternative Action Impact Severity

-Transport of Borrow Alternative B Truck transport of borrow to GAF from TVA-owned borrow site No impact.
+Transport of Borrow

+Alternative B Truck transport of borrow to GAF from TVA-owned borrow site No impact.
 No impact.